Shreyasc0de/Chat-room/README.md

 # Chat-room

 A small Vite + React + TypeScript chat app using Supabase.
+This project demonstrates system-level problem solving, networking, and concurrency handling, making it a strong portfolio piece.

 ## Requirements